IgniteUI/indigo-design-docfx/en/components/line-chart.md

 ## Usage

 Use the Line Chart when you have a continuous data set and want to see the amount of change over a period of time.
 If you use time to represent the change in the category you should always set it on the horizontal axis.
 Always start the Y-Axis (left or right axis) at 0 so data comparison is accurate and order time-series data from left to right.
 Use proper aspect ratio to minimize dramatic slope drops.
+When there are more than one serie in the chart it is best they be different colors to be distinguishable.
+It is also good to have a legend signifying the different colors in the series and what they represent.

 /* | Do                                                                                             | Don't                                                                                              |